 There Are Millions of Nurses in the United States

-There are nearly 4 million nurses working in the U.S. today.
+There are over 4 million nurses working in the U.S. today.
 Modern nursing has become highly specialized to adapt to longer human lifespans, causing nurses to be in high demand everywhere.

 The U.S. Bureau of Labor projects a 12% job growth rate for nurses from 2018 to 2028, much higher than average.